-There are many cases in which macOS applications should take advantage of historical processes and existing code, and there are many cases that cannot be completed using Swift alone.
+macOS applications often need to leverage historical processes and existing code, as numerous tasks cannot be accomplished using only Swift.
 Therefore, Objective-C code and C/C++ code coexist.

-When writing code in such a situation where multiple languages coexist, I strongly feel that we should brush up the coexisting Objective-C code to make it easier to use from Swift, and put in precautions to prepare it for use from Swift and for when it is incorporated into other projects.
+When writing code where multiple languages coexist, I am confident that we must refine the concurrent Objective-C code to make it more Swift-friendly and introduce precautions to ensure its smooth integration into Swift and other projects.

 Declare that it is ARC compliant